Why You Can't Hire Your Way Out of a Broken Process

 Sales-to-delivery handoff

 Information gathered during the sales process does not reach the delivery team completely or accurately.
+Scope gets lost.
+Client expectations are set during sales conversations but never documented.
+The delivery team starts work with an incomplete picture and discovers gaps mid-project.

 Delivery tracking

 No systematic visibility into where each piece of work stands, leading to surprises and missed deadlines.
+The founder or project manager becomes the status aggregator, spending hours chasing updates from the team.

 Invoicing lag

 Work is delivered but invoicing is delayed because the information needed (hours, deliverables, approvals) is not readily available.
+This creates cash flow gaps and, over time, revenue leakage as unbilled work quietly accumulates.

 What Scaling Without Chaos Looks Like in Practice